HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 The section identifies the business needs and specific user stories outlining the health care surveys reporting data exchange needs.

 #### Business Need
-The purpose of the Health Care Survey Submission Content IG is to identify the hospital (ED and inpatient care) and ambulatory care data that will be extracted from Electronic Health Records and/or clinical data repositories via Fast Healthcare Interoperability Resources Application Programming Interfaces and sent to a system hosted at the federal level.
-This use case will help define how Electronic Health Record (EHR) data can be used in automated data collection, reducing burden for the healthcare provider and Electronic Health Record with the goal of increasing the submission of timely quality health care data to the National Center for Health Statistics (NCHS).
+The purpose of the Health Care Survey Submission Content IG is to identify the hospital (emergency department (ED) and inpatient care) and ambulatory care data that will be extracted from Data Sources (e.g., Electronic Health Records (EHR), clinical data repository) via Fast Healthcare Interoperability Resources (FHIR) Application Programming Interfaces (APIs) and sent to a system hosted at the federal level.
+This use case will help define how electronic data can be used in automated data collection, reducing burden for the healthcare provider and Data Source with the goal of increasing the submission of timely quality health care data to the National Center for Health Statistics (NCHS).
-The current ambulatory (manual medical record abstraction) and hospital (claims) data collection method is burdensome for providers, lacks clinical richness, and is inefficient for NCHS.
+The current predominate ambulatory (manual medical record abstraction) and hospital (claims) data collection methods are burdensome for providers, lack clinical richness, and are inefficient for NCHS.
+The HL7 CDA® R2 Implementation Guide: National Health Care Surveys Release 1, DSTU Release 1.2 - US Realm, 2016, is available-as a standards-based as well as a Promoting Interoperability measure-data submission option for providers.
+This CDA IG has improved NCHS EHR data submissions, but some providers have found it burdensome and NCHS has identified some data quality issues in submissions by this method.

-Electronic reporting will increase the response rate of sampled hospitals and ambulatory health care providers to the National Hospital Care Survey (NHCS) and the National Ambulatory Medical Care Survey (NAMCS).
+It is expected that use of this IG, which is tightly aligned with newly available standards such as FHIR R4 APIs and USCDI/US Core Profiles, for electronic reporting will increase the response rate of sampled hospitals and ambulatory health care providers to the National Hospital Care Survey (NHCS) and the National Ambulatory Medical Care Survey (NAMCS) over other data collection approaches.
 This will also increase the volume, quality, completeness, and timeliness of the data submitted to the NHCS and NAMCS.
-Electronic reporting via automated means (without provider involvement) will reduce the burden associated with survey participation and reduce costs associated with recruiting hospital and ambulatory health care providers.
+This reporting approach via automated means (without provider involvement) will reduce the burden associated with survey participation and reduce costs associated with recruiting hospital and ambulatory health care providers.

 #### Goals of the Use Case

 The goals of the Health Care Survey submission use case include:
-* Increase the response rate of sampled hospitals and ambulatory health care providers to the National Hospital Care Survey (NHCS) and the National Ambulatory Medical Care Survey (NAMCS).
+* Increase the response rate of sampled hospitals and ambulatory health care providers to the NHCS and the NAMCS.
 * Increase the volume, quality, completeness, and timeliness of data submitted to the NHCS and NAMCS.
-* Reduce the burden, including cost, associated with survey participation for hospitals, ambulatory health care providers, and EHR vendors.
+* Reduce the burden, including cost, associated with survey participation for hospitals, ambulatory health care providers, and data source vendors.
 * Reduce NCHS’s costs associated with recruiting hospital and ambulatory health care providers, and the processing of NHCS and NAMCS data.
-* Develop a complete use case that can be supported by the MedMorph Reference Architecture for the reporting of health care survey data from health care providers and systems to NCHS.
+* Develop a complete use case that can be supported by the MedMorph Reference Architecture (RA) for the reporting of health care survey data from health care providers and systems to NCHS.

 ##### Scope of the Use Case